New Results on Equilibria in Strategic Candidacy: Strong Equilibria and Link to Control

-Now we briefly discuss the connection to control by deleting or adding candidates.
 Bartholdi et al.~\cite{BartholdiToveyTrick92} define \emph{constructive control by deleting candidates} (CCDC) and \emph{constructive control by adding candidates} (CCAC): an instance of CCDC consists of a profile $P$ over set of candidates $C$, a distinguished candidate $c$, an integer $k$, and we ask whether there is a subset $C'$ of $C$ with $|C \setminus C'| \leq k$ such that $c$ is the unique winner in $C'$.
-An instance of CCAC consists of a profile $P$ over set of candidates $C_1 \cup C_2$, a distinguished candidate $c$, and we ask whether there is a subset $C'$ of $C_2$ such that the unique winner in $C_1 \cup C'$ is $c$. {\em Destructive} versions of control are defined by Hemaspaandra~\cite{HemaspaandraHR07}: \emph{destructive control by deleting} (DCDC) is similar to CCDC, except that we ask whether there is a subset $C'$ of $C \setminus \{c\}$ with $|C \setminus C'| \leq k$ such that $c$ is {\em not} the unique winner in $C \setminus C'$; and \emph{destructive control by adding candidates} (DCAC) is similar to CCAC, except that $c$ should {\em not} be the unique winner in $C'$.
+An instance of CCAC consists of a profile $P$ over set of candidates $C_1 \cup C_2$, a distinguished candidate $c$, and we ask whether there is a subset $C'$ of $C_2$ such that the unique winner in $C_1 \cup C'$ is $c$. {\em Destructive} versions of control are defined by Hemaspaandra et al.~\cite{HemaspaandraHR07}: \emph{destructive control by deleting} (DCDC) is similar to CCDC, except that we ask whether there is a subset $C'$ of $C \setminus \{c\}$ with $|C \setminus C'| \leq k$ such that $c$ is {\em not} the unique winner in $C \setminus C'$; and \emph{destructive control by adding candidates} (DCAC) is similar to CCAC, except that $c$ should {\em not} be the unique winner in $C'$.
 There are also {\em multimode} versions of control~\cite{FHH11}: e.g., CC(DC+AC) allows the chair to delete some candidates {\em and} to add some others (subject to some cardinality constraints).

 Nash equilibria and strong equilibria in strategic candidacy relate to a slightly more demanding notion of control, which we can call {\em consenting control}, and that we find an interesting notion {\em per se}.
 In traditional control, candidates have no preferences and no choice---the chair may add or delete them as he likes.
 An instance of {\em consenting CCDC} consists of an instance of CCDC plus, for each candidate in $C$, a preference ranking over $C$, and we ask whether there is a subset $C'$ of $C$ with $|C \setminus C'| \leq k$ such that $c$ is the unique winner in $C'$, and every candidate in $C \setminus C'$ prefers $c$ to the candidate which would win if all candidates in $C$ were running.
 An instance of {\em consenting CCAC} consists of an instance of CCAC plus, for each candidate in $C_2$, a ranking over $C_1 \cup C_2$, and we ask whether there is a subset $C'$ of $C_2$ such that $c$ is the unique winner in $C_1 \cup C'$ and every candidate in $C'$ prefers $c$ to the candidate which would win if only the candidates in $C_1$ were running.
 Consenting versions of destructive control are defined similarly: here the goal is to have a different candidate from the current winner elected.